nauam/Courses/docs/administration/security/default-users.md

 ## Group membership

-If you installed QW Control using the RPM installation method, it will have created a unix group called "qwcontrol".
+If you installed Rundeck using the RPM installation method, it will have created a unix group called "rundeck".

 ```
-$ groups qwcontrol
+$ groups rundeck
-qwcontrol : qwcontrol
+rundeck : rundeck
 ```

 Consult the [usermod] command to modify a user account.